alcionai/corso/website/docs/setup/repos.md

 A Corso [repository](../concepts#corso-concepts) stores encrypted copies of a Microst 365 tenant's backup data.
 Each repository is configured to store data in an object storage bucket and, optionally, a user-specified prefix within the bucket.
-A repository is only meant to store a single tenant's data but a single boject storage bucket can contain multiple repositories if unique `--prefix` options are specified when initializing a repository.
+A repository is only meant to store a single tenant's data but a single object storage bucket can contain multiple repositories if unique `--prefix` options are specified when initializing a repository.

 Within a repository, Corso uses